University of Vermont

 Our lab develops and optimizes analytical methods (including sampling, microfluidics, and electrochemical sensing technology) to make quantitative measurements of a range of analytes.
 These analytes include molecules produced by the gut microbiome (such as short chain fatty acids), contaminants in water ecosystems (i.e. heavy metals), and those responsible for signaling in the central nervous system (i.e. neurotransmitters and neuropeptides).
 Check out our research pages for more information!

-We are currently seeking motivated graduate students to join our lab through any of the following three programs - Chemistry Graduate Program (https://www.uvm.edu/cas/chemistry/graduate-program-overview), the Neuroscience Graduate Program (https://www.uvm.edu/neurosciencegrad), as well as the Cellular, Molecular, and Biomedical Sciences Program (https://www.uvm.edu/cmb/prospective-student-information).
+We are currently seeking motivated graduate students to join our lab through any of the following two programs - Chemistry Graduate Program (https://www.uvm.edu/cas/chemistry/graduate-program-overview) and the Neuroscience Graduate Program (https://www.uvm.edu/neurosciencegrad).
 If you're interested in joining our group or learning more, please fill out the interest form under the 'Joining Our Group' tab above.

 Our Research